Polymer/old-docs-site/app/2.0/docs/devguide/templates.md

 To use Polymer bindings **without** defining a new custom element, use the `<dom-bind>` element.
-This template _immediately and synchronously_ stamps the contents of its child templateinto the main document.
+This template _immediately and synchronously_ stamps the contents of its child template into the main document.
 Data bindings in an auto-binding template use the `<dom-bind>` element itself as the binding scope.

 ```html